Erdogan goes high-voltage with another rate cut

 Back in domestic politics, things are getting tasty.
 Erdogan is too frail and sick to go on, say some observers.
 Debates as to how the Erdogan regime will end are 10 a penny.

 From the opposition parties to fugitive paramilitary gang leaders, everyone in Turkey has been awaiting political murders.
-The Erdogan regime had dug itself one hell of a hole.
-It is only getting deeper and the alternatives that present themselves include staying in power at any cost, fleeing abroad (where could be safe?), or spending getting intimately introduced to the inside of a prison cell.
+The Erdogan regime has dug itself one hell of a hole.
+It is only getting deeper and the alternatives that present themselves include staying in power at any cost, fleeing abroad (where could be safe?), or getting intimately introduced to the inside of a prison cell.

 Turkey is still able to roll over its foreign debts—but each instance of borrowing at the attendant costs brings the country closer to the ultimate end, namely an economic and political surrender to an IMF programme.